Cost of Living for Expats in Toronto

 - 1 shirt dry-cleaned: $15

-- Private School (including tuition, transportation, textbooks, and materials): $15,000 for up to 2 children
+- Private School (including tuition, transportation, textbooks, and materials): $25,000 for one child depending on the school

 - Public Schools (including school taxes, transportation, textbooks and material) between $5000 to $7000 per child